tommck/azure-functions-openapi-blogs/Article 2.md

 ![The Create Order API With Body Type](images/CreateOrder-BodyTypeSchema.png)

-Note that the `Items` array is marked `nullable: true`.
-We will address that below in the `Data Annotations` section
+Note that the `Items` array is marked `nullable: true` which is not desirable.
+We will address that below in the `Data Annotations` section.

 The bottom of the page also shows you all the current objects in the Schema that are known: